Tenant Right of First Refusal

 As we have seen in the Washington, DC Tenant Opportunity to Purchase Act, renters can sell their right to anyone and reap a windfall reward.
 Some Massachusetts versions of the proposal eliminates the windfall payout but fail to constrain the successor owner to keeping the renters in place.
 A nonprofit or a renters union that purchases a property is under no obligation to continue renting to the renters who originally assigned their right to the successor.

 Nonprofits routinely have to make difficult funding decisions to fulfill their mission.
 If push comes to shove, they will readily evict a renter for nonpayment, clear out housing to make needed structural repairs, or terminate a tenancy to enforce federal law and avoid jeopardizing their federal funding (think marijuana usage permissible under MA state law but illegal federally).
-There is nothing in the bill that actually grants protection from displacement, it’s only possible that it might work out that way.
+There is nothing in the proposal that actually grants protection from displacement, it's only possible that it might work out that way.

 Flaw 3: Tenant Right of First Refusal is Extortion

 The definition of ownership is the right to use and dispose of property as one sees fit.
 It's often the case that an owner will transfer title in order to facilitate their own business or family goals.
 For instance, an owner may move the property from being owned personally to being owned by a newly created wholly owned LLC.
 Under right of first refusal, owners have no choice in whom they will sell to.
 Owners cannot sell their property into an LLC they own, cannot sell to their irrevocable trust, and cannot sell or will to their children unless they first secure the right of first refusal to themselves.
 Title cannot be transferred with certainty unless the right has first been secured.

 In the Washington DC scenario, securing the right of first refusal means purchasing the right for up to $100,000 per renter or whatever the going rate may be at that time.
-In the Massachusetts proposal, securing the right would mean creating a nonprofit and inducing the renters to assign their right to your nonprofit as opposed to any other.
-This still likely requires payment, plus creation of a nonprofit and all the legal compliance that entails.
+In the Massachusetts proposal, securing the right would mean creating a nonprofit and inducing the renters to assign their right to the nonprofit, an added cost.